Information Security Policy

 Users may request that they be completely removed from the system.

 All workstation machines used by Niche Academy staff to administer Niche Academy must run Anti-virus software.
-Avast or Sophos are recommended solutions.

 Employees are required to regularly keep their workstations up to date with the most recent releases of the operating systems and browsers they use.